mnemnion/sandbox/doc/nockdown.md

 Let's assume a simpler data structure: a single number, untroubled by any further division.
 This is a datum, albeit a large one, and identity being the only operation on a set of one, computation is not possible without imposing a structure.

-Let us assume a slightly more complex data structure: a list of numbers.
+Let us assume a slightly more complex data structure: a series of numbers.
 This is arguably a structure, and by imposing an arity of two on all functions it can be made to work for computation (the proof left as an exercise for John McCarthy).

-But by imposing an arity of two on all functions we have imposed further structure, namely a singly linked list.
+But by imposing an arity of two on all functions we have imposed further structure, namely a list, or a vector in math terms.
 Our ordered series of numbers could just as easily have represented key-value pairs, or a collection of independent data which can be arbitrarily sorted without loss of meaning.
 In other words, without arity or some other imposition, our list of numbers is data, not a data structure.

 Nock imposes a better structure, a binary tree, and embeds it in the fundamental specificaiton.
 This is better.